 These gluten free brownies are moist, easy to make, and have an intense chocolate flavor.
 Not only gluten-free, these brownies are also vegan and dairy free.
-Easy to customize - add peppermint flavor for a holiday twist!
+Easy to customize - top with frosting for a fun twist!

 Best Gluten Free Brownies

 These gluten free brownies are both fudgy and cakey, and have an intense chocolate flavor thanks to both cocoa and melted chocolate chips.
 Eat them plain or top with a rich frosting.

 Chocolate Chips or Chopped Chocolate - the quality of this chocolate influences the flavor and texture of the brownie so choose wisely.
 I always go with Enjoylife Chocolate Chips, or HU gems (refined-sugar-free), or Lindt 70% chocolate bar.

 Butter - I used vegan butter.

 Sugars - I used a mix of coconut palm sugar (brown sugar made from coconuts), and organic cane sugar (organic cane sugar doesn't have bone char like regular cane sugar does.)